I Left My Heart in Medellin - A Custom Map Artwork

 The original watercolour was A5 or A4 in size.
 The watercolour painting is scanned at a very high resolution so that no quality is lost at the larger print size.

 Merging a raster file (watercolour image) and vector based line art means taking the artwork into Photoshop as the final step, converting the line work to white to sit as a layer over the top.

 The final step is printing and framing!
 I help my clients choose between fine art paper and canvas, as well as mat board and frame colour.
 Nell’s artwork was printed on stretched canvas, with a 'float frame' in natural oak 😍❤️

 The image below is one of my favourites - Alejandro and his mum looking for all of their favourite places in Medellin.
 No doubt they have many stories to share.

 Thank you Nell for commissioning this beauty!
-It was such an honour to create this for your beautiful family xx
+It was such an honour to create this for your family xx